The Silent Score

 A wooden drums stick tracing a dark cross which used to be made of wood itself.

-And instead of the snare rim, it would meet the remnants of a tree: a quiet paper sheet.
+And instead of the snare rim, it would meet the remnants of a tree: a quiet sheet of paper.